 Amir Sani, PhD

 My research interests are in financial and economic time series modeling, simulation and forecasting.
-My current research focuses on learning forecast combinations and surrogate models.
+You can learn more about my background here.

 - Risk-aversion in multi-armed bandits, with Alessandro Lazaric and Rémi Munos, NIPS 2012